Azure-Samples/cargotracker-wls-aks/README.md

 It takes more than 1 hour to finish the deployment.
 The WebLogic cluster is running in namespace `sample-domain1-ns`.

+If you are using Azure Cloud Shell, the terminal may have been disconnected, run `source <path-to>/cargotracker/.scripts/setup-env-variables.sh` to set the variables.

 ### Configure JMS

 Once the deployment completes, you are able to access Cargo Tracker using the output URL.
 To have Cargo Tracker fully operational, you need to configure JMS.